 Certainty over Love.

-Everything is possible.
-If you have dreams, you suddenly just go for them.
-The worst thing that could happen is that you fail.
-And if you fail, just like when a baby learning to walk falls over, you do what the baby does and simply get up and try again.
+Enough already!
+If you have dreams, you need to just go for them.
+The worst thing that could happen is you fail.
+And if you fail, just like when a baby learns to walk, you simply get up and try again.

 As Henry Ford said, whether you think you can or you can’t, you’re right.

-The resurrection is to be like a child — to be wild and free, but with a difference.
-The difference is that we have freedom with wisdom instead of innocence.
+As Don Miguel Ruiz, the author of The Four Agreements said, “resurrection is to be like a child; to be wild and free, but with a difference.
+The difference is that we have freedom with wisdom instead of innocence.”

-When you start to reclaim your childlike soul, you get the best of both worlds.
-You can have the inspiration and magic of a child yet have the drive and discipline to accomplish your dreams.
+When you reclaim your childlike soul, you get the best of both worlds.
+You have the inspiration and magic of a child and the drive and discipline to execute as an adult.